 Saint Barnabas is a community where reverence for the Episcopal Christian tradition meets the courageous notion that all are welcome without exception.
-The architecture, art, and music of our campus are a celebration of our heritage of faith and a reflection of our 50-year dedication to community, beauty, generosity, renewal, and growth.
-A vibrant mixture of buildings, desert landscape, and green space, our campus echoes the beauty and grace of Scottsdale and the desert while providing spaces for worship, music, fellowship, reflection, education, celebration, prayer, service, and rest.
+The architecture, art, and music of our grounds are a celebration of our heritage of faith and a reflection of our 60-year dedication to community, beauty, generosity, renewal, and growth.
+A vibrant mixture of buildings, desert landscape, and green space, our grounds echoes the beauty and grace of Scottsdale and the desert while providing spaces for worship, music, fellowship, reflection, education, celebration, prayer, service, and rest.
 Saint Barnabas is a place where you can feel God’s presence—walk through our campus and let God’s love and grace surround you.

 Our diverse and expansive physical campus reflects what we at Saint Barnabas are all about—spiritual tradition meets innovation and open-mindedness.
 All are welcome in this sacred space, people of all faiths or no faith—no exceptions.

 Find more in-depth information about our grounds below.

 Our bookstore has been operating for over 30 years and is currently open on Sunday, Tuesday, and Wednesday mornings with a wide selection of books, greeting cards, and gifts from all over the world.
 If you’re looking for that perfect something for a loved one you’re sure to find it here!
 From Episcopal neckties to Books of Common Prayer to handcrafted nativity scenes to children’s gifts, our bookstore staff has lovingly and carefully hand-picked only the best things to offer.
 You’ll also find books here that have been referenced in sermons, classes, and other venues by our clergy.